govuk-one-login/mobile-ios-common/Sources/GDSCommon/Patterns/README.md

 ```

-## GDSInformation
+## GDSCentreAlignedScreen
-This screen is designed to present information to users, consisting of an image, title, (optional) body, (optional) footnote, primary button and an (optional) secondary button.
+This screen is designed to present information to users, consisting of an image, title, (optional) body, (optional) footnote, (optional) primary button and an (optional) secondary button.

 As part of the confirguation of the image, it has the following customisation:
 - `imageWeight` is used to determine the weight of the image (default: .semibold)